benvds/kalender/README.md

 2. readable, understandable and maintainable
 3. little to no dependencies, just for linting, testing and building
 4. well tested
+- commonjs modules
+- no deeply nested if statements or block scopes
+- functional(ish) code
+- optimize for readibility not performance (not necessary)
+- bare minimum api, not much to learn, easy to understand and maintain: just fork and adjust the code or map it's output
+- sane defaults (objects, strings, date, momentjs)
+- NO CALLBACK METHOD (give example with mapMatrix)

 ## Inspiration